| View previous topic :: View next topic |

 We don't exist in a natural environment; we exist in an environment which we have created.
 Might be an idea to try to create one which actually meets people's needs and offers rewarding and fulfilling lifestyles. |

 My rewarding and fulfilling lifestyle includes world travel.
-I will quit my job and rely on social justice to fulfill my every need. _________________ I am not young enough to know everything.
+I will quit my job and rely on social justice to fulfill my every need. _________________ I like babies.
+They keep secrets.

 |